 Milia are white bumps deeply rooted under the skin that form when skin cells become trapped, rather than exfoliated off the skin’s surface naturally.
-These trapped cells form into tiny cysts that appear as white beads below the surface of the skin.
+These trapped cells form into tiny cysts that appear like white beads below the surface of the skin.
 Milia can occur on the skin or on mucous membranes, such as the inner surface of the cheek or the vermillion border of the lips.

 Milia can be the bane of your existence, particularly when they continue to form despite your best efforts at keeping your skin clean.
 Unfortunately, cleanliness isn’t the problem – rather, it is the skin’s inability to naturally exfoliate.
 As the skin’s surface wears away, the tiny cysts may disappear on their own.
 However, if milia occur persistently, you may wish to seek alternative approaches to more effectively and rapidly remove them.

 Causes of Milia

 Milia form for a variety of reasons.
 Some causes can be easily remedied, while others aren’t so easily dealt with.
 When a sudden outbreak occurs, an individual should consider re-examining their current skincare routine.
 Although some people naturally develop milia – and everyone can expect to have an occasional bump at one time or another – they are often the result of a problem affecting the skin’s surface.

 Undoubtedly the most common reason milia form is people overwhelming their skin with heavy skincare and hair care products.
 Comedogenic (pore-clogging and acne-exacerbating) products may prevent the sloughing of dead epidermal skin cells.
 These products include makeup and makeup removers not labeled oil-free or non-comedogenic, hair spray, hair mousse and gel, heavy sunscreens, and some moisturizers.